jessepollak/blog/ideas.markdown

 Clear
 Others
 Because they **want** to get things done and it provides an easy way to **think** that you are.

+don't send me a message telling me that i've unsubscribed from your newsletter—I know, I just did it